 Rule #5: Acquired Properties Must Match or Exceed the Value of the Property Sold

 However, you may purchase multiple properties if the combined values meet or exceed the value of your original property.
 The IRS has also set guidelines for these situations.
-Refer to the section below on the identification period for more information.
+Refer to the later section on the identification period for more information.

 Rule #6: One Taxpayer Must Hold Both Titles